Are you making these 🚩 mistakes on your cold calls?

 Not Detailing your Ideal Customer Profile

-Calling blindly is a waste of everyone’s time and calling anyone you think might benefit from your offering will end up wasting a huge amount of resources.
+Calling anyone you think might benefit from your offering will end up wasting a huge amount of your time and resources.

 Your target audience should be made up of people who share a common pain point, and who want to buy your products or services.
 You need to know exactly who you’re talking to, what company they work for, and the exact value your product can provide for them.

 Use your ROI to determine your best current or past client.
 Why were they the best?
 Make note of their role in the company and how they benefited from your offering.

 Who were the stakeholders?